google/ExoPlayer/ad-insertion.md

 When using ExoPlayer's `AdsMediaSource` for client-side ad insertion, the player has information about the ads to be played.
 This has several benefits:

-- The player can expose metadata and functionality relating to ads via its API.
+* The player can expose metadata and functionality relating to ads via its API.
-- [ExoPlayer UI components][] can show markers for ad positions automatically, and change behavior depending on whether ad is playing.
+* [ExoPlayer UI components][] can show markers for ad positions automatically, and change their behavior depending on whether ad is playing.
-- Internally, the player can keep a consistent buffer across transitions between ads and content.
+* Internally, the player can keep a consistent buffer across transitions between ads and content.

 In this setup, the player takes care of switching between ads and content, which means that apps don't need to take care of controlling multiple separate